 A little nervous that I might miss a tour group I did more digging, found a company called Reino Kan Travel and emailed its owner Oscar Salas (firstname.lastname@example.org).
 Oscar replied with basic info about the trip and a problem – at the time, no one else was signed up to go!
 More determined than ever to make this trek happen, I arrived in Flores the next day via bus to Guatemala City and then a short flight to Flores.

 Once I was in Flores I headed over to Reino Kan Travel to figure everything out.
 I found out that I needed at least one other person to join me and the more hikers on the trip, the less it would cost per person.
-Needless to say, I WAS ON A MISSION and within two days after arriving in Flores, I successfully recruited a group of ELEVEN strangers to hike together to El Mirador Guatemala – definitely one of the best travel accomplishments of my life!
+Needless to say, I WAS ON A MISSION and within a day after arriving in Flores, I successfully recruited a group of ELEVEN strangers to hike together to El Mirador Guatemala – definitely one of the best travel accomplishments of my life!

 The 5-Day Trek to El Mirador Guatemala (120 km)